MicrosoftDocs/ATADocs/ATPDocs/classic-nnr-policy.md

 ---
-title: Microsoft Defender for Identity Network Name Resolution
+title: Classic portal - Microsoft Defender for Identity Network Name Resolution
-description: This article provides an overview of Microsoft Defender for Identity's Advanced Network Name Resolution functionality and uses. ms.date: 10/26/2020 ms.topic: conceptual
+description: Classic portal - This article provides an overview of Microsoft Defender for Identity's Advanced Network Name Resolution functionality and uses. ms.date: 10/26/2020 ms.topic: conceptual
 ---

-# What is Network Name Resolution?
+# Classic portal: What is Network Name Resolution?

 > [!NOTE]
 > The experience described in this page can also be accessed at <https://security.microsoft.com> as part of Microsoft 365 Defender.